 The Junior League of Charlotte, Inc. is an organization of women committed to promoting voluntarism, to developing the potential of women and to improving the community through the effective action and leadership of trained volunteers.

 In this time of crisis, the health and safety of our volunteers, staff and partners are our highest priorities.
-As such, the Junior League of Charlotte will operate one phase behind the most conservative of the enacted government guidelines until the end of the calendar year (Dec 31, 2020).
-The JLC office will remain closed… Read More
+As such, the Junior League of Charlotte will operate one phase behind the most conservative of the enacted government guidelines until May 31, 2021.
+The JLC building will also remain closed during that time, with office… Read More

 The Little Black Dress Initiative (LBDI) is a week-long campaign that uses the iconic 'little black dress' to raise awareness about poverty in Mecklenburg County.
 Participants wear the same dress for five consecutive days and are encouraged to harness the power of their social media platforms to drive online donations.
 All funds raised directly support the work and mission of the Junior League: promoting voluntarism, developing community leaders, and improving the community.